datahub-project/datahub/docs/introducing-metadata-service-authentication.md

 DataHub uses to generate these tokens (via the TokenService described above).
 Most importantly, they inherit the permissions granted to the user who generates them.

-#### Generating a Personal Access Token
+#### Generating Personal Access Tokens

-To generate a personal access token, users must have been granted the "Generate Personal Access Token" (GENERATE_PERSONAL_ACCESS_TOKEN) Privilege via a [DataHub Policy](./policies.md).
-Once they have this permission, they can navigate to 'Settings' > 'Access Tokens' > 'Generate Personal Access Token' to generate a token.
+To generate a personal access token, users must have been granted the "Generate Personal Access Tokens" (GENERATE_PERSONAL_ACCESS_TOKENS) Privilege via a [DataHub Policy](./policies.md).
+Once they have this permission, users can navigate to **'Settings'** > **'Access Tokens'** > **'Generate Personal Access Token'** to generate a token.

 ![](./imgs/generate-personal-access-token.png)

+The token expiration dictates how long the token will be valid for.
+We recommend setting the shortest duration possible, as tokens are not currently revokable once granted (without changing the signing key).

 #### Using a Personal Access Token